-To provide accurate pricing information we have contacted local and national companies, plus have used various online quotation tools.
-The figures provided should give a good rough idea of the costs involved if you are considering a rear extension, but of course you will need to gather detailed quotes from tradespeople to get an exact price for your requirements.
-You can get up to 3 free quotes from Local tradespeople by clicking the "Get a Quote" button.
+To provide accurate pricing information, we have used various online quotation tools.
+The figures provided should give a good rough idea of a house extension cost, but of course, you will need to gather detailed quotes from tradespeople to get an exact price for your requirements.

-In order to give accurate costs for a rear extensions, we've gathered dozens of quotes from small and large companies across the UK.
-These figures should give homeowners a ball-park figure of the costs of having a rear extension built, however these numbers can vary quite considerably so always compare quotes yourself before getting the work done.
+In order to give an accurate cost for building an extension, we've gathered dozens of quotes from small and large companies across the UK.
+These figures should give homeowners a ball-park figure of the costs of having a rear extension built; however, these numbers can vary quite considerably so always compare quotes yourself before getting the work done.

 The average material cost for a rear extension depends on numerous factors such as the size of the extension, the quality of the materials and the types of materials.
-For example, if you're looking to add a kitchen then you should add an additional £3000-£10,000 to your costs.
+For example, if you're looking to add a kitchen extension, then you should add £3,000-£10,000 to your costs.
 Alternatively, you could be looking to add a second living room, in which case additional costs are going to be focused around furniture.

 |Small Rear Extension - 15 m2||£15,000 - £20,000||8-10 weeks|